jq153387/avancevl.github.io/_pages/en/principles/meetings.md

 * Email a memo highlighting what was accomplished and next steps to all who attended within 24 hours after the meeting

 ### 14. Have fun
-* Meetings are where you can have interaction with people and solve problems creatively and collaborativel
+* Meetings are where you can have interaction with people and solve problems creatively and collaboratively